code-blessing/sourceamazing/documentation/features.md

 * Passing values (System Properties, Environment Variables) to the Domain Unit using the property access interface.
 * Using the AdHoc builder to add data to the model.
-* Using the Java-Builder / Kotlin DSL to add data to the model.